Computer Science and IT Internship Cover Letter Examples for 2026

 Dear [Hiring Manager Name],

 I am not applying as someone who already knows every framework or workflow.
-I am applying as someone who learns fast, accepts feedback, and enjoys the process of making software more stable and useful.
+I am applying as someone who learns quickly, accepts feedback, and enjoys the process of making software more stable and useful.

 Best regards,